tobega/tailspin-v0/TailspinReference.md

 _current value_, `$`, at the beginning of each chain.
 If no initial block is defined, the current value is sent to the [matchers](#matchers) as if the initial block was just the statement `$ -> #`.

-You cannot have an empty match block nor an empty templates object, but you can specify `void` as a do-nothing action.
+You cannot have an empty match block nor an empty templates object, but you can specify `!VOID` as a do-nothing action.

 Inside a templates object, sending to templates can be used as an additional type of _value chain_ for most value productions.